Skip to main content

 If hs-CRP rises concurrently, it suggests the hormonal shift may be influencing immune activity.
 This insight allows for a more informed adjustment to the protocol.
 It is a process of pattern recognition, connecting the dots between the endocrine intervention and the immune system’s response.

 This same logic applies to female hormone protocols.
-For a postmenopausal woman with SLE, the introduction of would be monitored closely.
+For a postmenopausal woman with SLE, the introduction of estrogen therapy would be monitored closely.
 While it may alleviate vasomotor symptoms, the 2020 American College of Rheumatology guidelines note a small increased risk of mild-to-moderate flares, necessitating careful observation of both symptoms and serological markers like ANA and complement levels.

 The monitoring becomes a safeguard, allowing for the benefits of hormonal therapy while actively managing any potential risks to the autoimmune condition.